conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/life_cycle.md

 The CDN network is synced with the channels periodically.
 As a result, packages take around 15 minutes to be available for installation after their publication.

-This CDN process offers a unique opportunity to post-process the repodata files.
+This repodata-first approach offers a unique opportunity to post-process the repodata files.
 This way, we can fix metadata issues without rebuilding packages.
 Note that these changes do not propagate back to the metadata contained in the packages.